Mississippi Labor Laws Guide

 Mississippi minimum wage

-In the state of Mississippi, there is no state law that regulates the minimum hourly wage.
+In the state of Mississippi, no state law sets the minimum hourly wage.

-Read the following segments to make sure you're fully aware of which situations and positions are exempt from the minimum wage rule, whether you're an employer or an employee.
+Read the following segments to ensure you are fully aware of which situations and positions are exempt from the minimum wage rule, whether you are an employer or an employee.

 Tipped minimum wage in Mississippi

-Certain professions, especially the ones in the hospitality industry, are commonly and closely tied with tips.
+Certain professions, especially the ones in the hospitality industry, are commonly and closely tied to tips.

-The very term, according to the Internal Revenue Service (IRS), refers to certain sums of money that customers freely provide to tipped employees, as a recognition for their service and attitude.
+According to the Internal Revenue Service (IRS), tipped minimum wage refers to certain sums of money that customers freely provide to tipped employees as a recognition for their service and attitude.

-Employees must regularly receive such forms of gratuities (mostly in cash) in order to count as tipped employees — e.g. servers, bartenders, waiters, delivery people, etc.
+Employees must regularly receive such gratuities (mostly in cash) to count as tipped employees — e.g., servers, bartenders, waiters, delivery people, etc.

 However, the tipped minimum wage rate is applicable only if the sum of the basis ($2.13) and the earned tips amounts to at least $7.25 (regular minimum wage.)
-If the sum is lower, the law states it's up to their employers to make up the difference.
+If the sum is lower, the law states it is up to their employers to make up the difference.

-As the state of Mississippi follows the federal rules regarding wages, under the FLSA — tip pooling is permitted and even may be required by an employer.
+As the state of Mississippi follows the federal wage rules, under the FLSA, tip pooling is permitted and may even be required by an employer.

-Just as tipped employees are exempt from the minimum wage requirement, there are other instances of exempt positions.
+Just as tipped employees are exempt from the minimum wage requirement, there are other instances of exempt occupations.

-Since the state does not have any wage laws, the FLSA declaration of certain occupations applies in Mississippi — making them exceptions from the minimum wage requirement.
+Since Mississippi has no wage laws, the FLSA declaration specifies certain occupations as exemptions from the minimum wage requirements.

 Subminimum wage in Mississippi